 In this drill, designed for middle school aged players, groups of four players practice the concept of “give and go” that is often the centerpiece of sports.
 The object is for players to pass the ball quickly and then move to another open spot so they can have the ball passed back to them.
 After passing the ball to the player on their left, the player then follows their pass before returning to their original corner.
 Lastly, the player cuts to the outside of the playing grid before returning to receive the pass.

-Designed for high school players, On the Move involves two groups of seven to eight players.
+Designed for high school players, On the Go involves two groups of seven to eight players.
 Within the playing grid, one team is deemed to be the offense.
-Their goal is to always have possession of the soccer ball while also keeping it always on the move by passing and dribbling during the entire drill.
+Their goal is to always have possession of the soccer ball while also keeping it always on the go by passing and dribbling during the entire drill.
 Use pinnies to designate which team each player is on.

 This soccer drill is designed to help high school players avoid crowding around the soccer ball.
 Staying spread out across the field provides teams with more options to score.
 Calling out cues such as “deep and wide” alerts players that they’re crowding the ball.